octoml/octoml-profile/README.md

 ## Installation

-- We're in beta mode, so if you haven't yet been granted access to octoml-profile, please send an email to dynamite@octoml.ai indicating interest in trying octoml-profile.
-  We plan to fully open up access to the public around mid-late March 2023.
+- You can create a login and generate an API token by going to profiler.app.octoml.ai

-- Once you have access, generate an access token at https://app.octoml.ai/dynamite.
-Set the token as the env var below.
+- Once you have your token, set it as the env var below.
   ```
   export OCTOML_PROFILE_API_TOKEN=<access token>
   ```